How can systems designed to be neutral and fair still discriminate? What happens when algorithms are biased, and how can we fix these problems?

 Statistical Evidence of Bias in AI Systems

 Research shows AI bias is a big issue.
-For example, facial recognition tech has big accuracy gaps between groups.
+For example, facial recognition tech has big accuracy gaps between groups, often misidentifying individuals from marginalized communities at significantly higher rates than those from majority groups.
+This disparity highlights the urgent need for developers and researchers to prioritize fairness in AI systems.
+Such gaps not only undermine the technology’s effectiveness but also erode public trust in AI applications.
 This shows we need to make AI more fair.

 Why Addressing AI Bias Matters

 Fixing AI bias is key because biased AI can harm a lot.
-It can lead to unfair hiring and worsen health gaps.
-We must make sure AI is fair to keep trust and avoid harm.
+It can lead to unfair hiring practices that exclude qualified candidates based on race or gender, and worsen health gaps by providing unequal access to medical resources and treatment options.
+These issues not only affect individuals but can also perpetuate systemic inequalities within society.
+We must make sure AI is fair to keep trust and avoid harm, as the consequences of biased decisions can have far-reaching effects on communities and public perception of technology.

 Here’s why fixing AI bias is important:

-- It stops discrimination and gives everyone a fair chance.
+- It stops discrimination and gives everyone a fair chance, ensuring that opportunities are accessible to all, regardless of their background.

-- It prevents harm to people and groups.
+- It prevents harm to people and groups, safeguarding vulnerable populations from the negative impacts of biased algorithms.

 Understanding AI Bias: Definitions and Root Causes